This is the second installment in a case study about a Facebook Ad account turnaround. If you haven’t read Part I, you should!

 Back to the Beginning, a Very Good Place to Start

-The first thing I did was look at the old campaigns that were running back when the account was doing well.
-They had all been ruthlessly paused by the most recent agency, so I first wanted to test them and see if their fundamental behavior changed, or if they retained the same behavior when they were simply turned back on.
+The first thing I did was look at the old campaigns that were running under First Manager.
+They had all been ruthlessly paused by Shiny Agency, so I first wanted to test them and see if their fundamental behavior changed, or if they retained the same behavior when they were simply turned back on.

 I flipped them on, and a few days later, their results weren’t great.

-They weren’t as atrocious as the last agency’s attempt…the CPA was a little lower than theirs and volume didn’t seem as erratic…but they definitely were not performing like they did in their heyday.
+They weren’t as atrocious as Shiny Agency’s attempt…the CPA was a little lower and volume didn’t seem as erratic…but they definitely were not performing like they did in their heyday.

 The ad sets were not that old, so I took that as a sign that whatever the issue was, it had grown in the time the ad sets had been shut down.